TheShiShiLion/BackdoorsAndBreaches/README.md

 <a href="https://www.idonate.ie/BackdoorsAndBreaches" target="_blank"><img src="resources/BackdoorsAndBreaches.PNG"></a>

 # Backdoors & Breaches
 Open-Source PowerShell module developed by @TheShiShiLion to allow online play of Backdoors And Breaches card game devised by Black Hills Information Security (BHIS).

 ## Goal
-To create an Open-Source version of Backdoors & Breaches to allow remote working teams to play together and hopefully raise some money for charity.
+To create an Open-Source PowerShell module to allow remote working teams to play Backdoors & Breaches together online.
+Hopefully to raise some money for charity in the process.
 The project should allow a team play Backdoors and Breaches with minimal effort, additional infrastructure or investment in time.
 Coordination and discussion takes place via separate medium such as Microsoft Teams, Webex or similar online meeting facility.
 Dashboards are available for both the Players and the Incident Master.
 These are periodically updated based upon the how the gameplay progresses with incident cards being revealed when the Incident Master decides.

 ## Please donate to an excellent charitable cause
 Please consider making a donation to a charity very close to the developer’s heart.
 St. Michaels House Grosvenor is a school that caters for children aged 4-18 years with moderate to severe and profound intellectual disability, some of whom would also have autism.
 The schools aim is to maximise pupils’ skills and independence as they develop into young adults.
 Donations will contribute directly towards engaging specialist teachers to support the schools target for students to graduate with a Department of Education and Skills certificate for the first time - a stepping stone to work placements.